zhiburt/niping/README.md

 ## Overview

 `niping` is tend to be similar with original `ping` interface.
 Currently it supports only IpV4 and a small bunch of options.

-The unresolved issues is showed in the 0f864b521aa266a93fd847af7d6d363743fb36e4 description.
+> There are not well structured moments yet.
+>
+> Error handling, I decided to left it in `.unwrap()` style in order to get advantage in faster develop process.
+>
+> Initial read timeout should be calculated as RTT * 2, but I have no idea yet how to calculate RTT initially.
+>
+> Connection to host.
+Original implementation of ping does a bit different thing which we do, as I can say it make connection after reaching the remote host.
+And may be it calculates RTT here.
+It's vital factor since if you run two process in place they will interfere without the connection.
+Nevertheless I might be wrong about the connection.
+But this is the best idea I hold ([Example](example-of-the-spoiled-socket)).

 ## Usage

 You use it with cargo or build it by `cargo install`.
 And to open new socket you should have the correct right.
 Therefore you may do that under superuser.

-Basic example.
+#### Basic example.

 ```bash
 $ sudo cargo run -- -c 4 rust-lang.org